 Complaints about the Chair of Governors must be referred to the Clerk to Governors who would arrange for the complaint to be considered by the Complaints Appeals Committee of the Governing Body.
-Clerks to Governors should seek advice from the Local Authority's Governor Services or their Diocesan/Church Authority Officer.
-Governor Services or the Diocesan/ Church Authority may be able to assist with any investigation.
+Clerks to Governors should seek advice from the Local Authority's Governor Services.
+Governor Services or the Local Authority may be able to assist with any investigation.